 Associate producers, or AP's as they call us on set, coordinate the producer's life on set.
 They'll assist in scheduling, table reads, and the delivery and assembly of notes and ideas.
-When I was the associate producer on According to Chrisley and on Live from Comic-Con, most of what I did was help the consulting producers write the dialogue for the host and aid the segment producers with their tasks.

 A consulting producer is basically the writer for a live or reality TV program.
 They contribute the words the host says in and out of segments, different joke lines, and help with the overall tone and feel of the show.

 Segment producers handle the segments of a talk show or reality TV show.
 They produce things like "Carpool Karaoke" and "Conan Plays Video Games."
 They specifically work on new segments for each show and make sure they go smoothly.

 A field producer leaves the studio and goes on location to help produce the segments or anything that happens outside of the studio or soundstage.